ucl-cssb/cneta/README.md

   sample_ID, time relative to 1st sample in year (float number), patient age at the time of sampling (integer).
   The sample_ID has to be ordered from 1 to n (the number of patient samples).

 * (Optional) A folder containing initial trees for tree searching, which may obtained by parsimony-based methods.

     It is recommended when the tree is large to avoid local optima.

 ## Output
-* *-tree.txt: The reconstructed tree in tab-delimited format
+* *-tree.txt: The reconstructed tree in tab-delimited format.
-* *-tree.nex: The reconstructed tree in NEWICK format, with branch length representing calendar time
+* *-tree.nex: The reconstructed tree in NEWICK format, with branch length representing calendar time.
 * *-tree.nmut.nex: The reconstructed tree in NEWICK format, with branch length representing number of mutations.

+## Ancestral state reconstruction
+Only the implementation under the bounded model of haplotype-specific copy number has been fully tested so far.

+## Input
+* (Required) A file containing integer absolute copy numbers for all the patient samples and/or the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz).
+* (Required) *-tree.txt: A tree file in tab-delimited format.
+* (Required) --dup_rate dup_rate --del_rate del_rate: The mutation rates of the input tree.
+* (Optional) A file containing the timing information of patient samples (*-rel-times.txt).

+## Output
+* *.(mrca|joint).cn: The reconstructed copy numbers in tab-delimited format for the most recent common ancestor node of all tumour samples (mrca) and all internal nodes (joint) respectively.
+When the input are total copy numbers, there are four columns:  node ID, chromosome ID, site ID, CN.
+When the input are haplotype-specific copy numbers, there are five columns: node ID, chromosome ID, site ID, cnA, cnB.
+* *.mrca.state: A tab-delimited file containing the posterior probability of each possible copy number state on a site for MRCA node.
+The columns are: node ID, site ID (chromosomeID_siteID), probability_stateID.
+The copy number state ID is the same as the state index in the rate matrix of the Markov model.
+* *.joint.state: A tab-delimited file containing the possible copy number state on a site for all internal nodes.
+The columns are: node ID, site ID (chromosomeID_siteID), cn_stateID.

 # Tree building with MCMC

 Only basic MCMC algorithm is implemented here and not comprehensively tested.